 On the Friday (Oct 6), I met with Sabine for lunch, before spending the afternoon in James Turrell’s Sky Apparent sky space, and later attending a concert of the ASU Chamber Orchestra, with a program of the Ligeti Cello Concerto, John Adams’ Shaker Loops (a favourite piece of mine), and a vibrant rendition of Stravinsky’s Pulcinella Suite.

-Attending a concert of the ASU Chamber Orchestra
+1) James Turrell’s Sky Apparent at ASU Tempe, 2) attending a concert of the ASU Chamber Orchestra

 I’ll leave the logs for there, and return with my last instalment, detailing my return travels to California.

 Here at long last is the final instalment of travel logs, covering my final few weeks in the US and Canada.

 After a week and a half in Phoenix, my Couchsurfing host Chris kindly drove me to the airport, where I collected my rental car for the week (Oct 7-14).
 From there, I made a trip up to Sedona, famous for its stunning red cliff faces, to visit the Amitabha Buddha stupa.

 Not realising ahead of time that there were no roads passing through the mountainous divide to the west, I then drove back down to the outer Phoenix Valley, before heading west towards my next destination of Joshua Tree National Park in California.